How to Get Rid of Mold in a Shower (DIY Guide)

 Is pink mold the same as black mold?

-No. Pink mold is usually a biofilm that grows on soap residue.
-Black mold is different and can be harmful depending on type.
+No. Pink mold is usually a biofilm called Serratia marcescens that grows on soap residue and is largely harmless.
+Black mold is different and can be harmful depending on the species.
+Color alone doesn’t confirm toxicity, only lab testing does.

 Share the ♥︎